Every business with more than one employee tends to have one: A unique thinker, maverick or radical employee. Someone who thinks outside the

 - Recognising and valuing their contribution while also clearly specifying which behaviours are inappropriate or unacceptable.

-Unfortunately there also comes a time where the cost/benefit ratio tips the wrong way – and you may have to lose the unique thinker for the overall benefit of the organisation.
-You have a duty of care to the other employees health and safety and need to ensure you take this responsibility seriously.
+You have a duty of care to the other employees’ health and safety and need to ensure you take this responsibility seriously.
 This is always a hard loss for both the organisation and the person.

 All I can say if you have to go down that path is to document EVERYTHING – every tiny detail and problem, as often the unique thinkers carry uniquely big grudges.
 Go totally by the book and be prepared for fall out.